HIGHLIGHTS-Tennis-Australian Open day two | Sports-Games

 HIGHLIGHTS-Tennis-Australian Open day two

 Highlights of day two of the Australian Open tennis championships at Melbourne Park on Tuesday.
-Times local (GMT +11): 1110 PLAY GETS UNDERWAY
+Times local (GMT +11): MUGURUZA MARCHES INTO SECOND ROUND

-Play got underway under brilliant sunshine at Melbourne Park with the temperature hovering around 19 degrees Celsius (66.2°F).
-There were no new locally acquired cases of COVID-19 reported in the state of Victoria on Monday.
+Garbine Muguruza's bid for a first Australian Open title began with a bang as she trounced Russian lucky loser Margarita Gasparyan 6-4 6-0 in the opening match at Margaret Court.
+Twice Grand Slam champion Muguruza reached the final in Melbourne Park last year but lost to surprise package Sofia Kenin.

 Thiem relieved after coming into Australian Open cold Nishikori's 'high-level' not enough to stop first-round exit